 How I Find Research Sources In Accessible Formats

-Searching WorldCat for large print and braille
+Searching WorldCat for large print and Braille

 WorldCat is a free global research platform that itemizes the collections of thousands of different institutions and allows users to search for titles in libraries near them.
 Using the Format search filter, users can search for items in a variety of accessible formats, including: